 As it is, Bunny Lake Is Missing, for one, is always worth another look.

-Lauren Bacall quote via her autobiography, By Myself.
+Lauren Bacall Shock Treatment quote via her autobiography, By Myself.

-20th Century Fox box office figures: Stephen M. Silverman’s The Fox That Got Away: The Last Days of the Zanuck Dynasty at Twentieth Century-Fox.
+20th Century Fox box office information: Stephen M. Silverman’s The Fox That Got Away: The Last Days of the Zanuck Dynasty at Twentieth Century-Fox.

-Ginger Rogers and Carol Lynley Harlow image: Magna.
+Carol Lynley and Ginger Rogers Harlow image: Magna.

-“Actress Carol Lynley Movies: Dazzling Girl-Next-Door Willing & Able to Break Social Conventions” last updated in October 2019.
+“Actress Carol Lynley: Dazzling ‘Girl-Next-Door’ Broke Social Conventions” last updated in April 2022.